LumiFae/JayXTQ/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on: Alsphe
+- I am currently working on my server, ValiantRP, the best Unturned RP server
-- 🌱 I’m currently learning: More Node.js
+- I am also learning some more HTML/CSS/JS and if I can some C# for Unturned plugins